makman568/algofun/pq/hybridconsensus.md

 # 12. Limitations and Scope

-Sticky Envelopes are designed to solve a specific cryptographic failure: the **forgery of consensus messages** by a quantum adversary.
+Falcon Envelopes are designed to solve a specific cryptographic failure: the **forgery of consensus messages** by a quantum adversary.
 They do not address all theoretical impacts of a CRQC (Cryptographically Relevant Quantum Computer).